hankcs/iparser/README.md

 - Use `iparser segment` or `iparser tag` for word segmentation or part-of-speech tagging
 - Some models may take a while to load
-- IParser is language-agnostic, we provide pre-trained models for both English and Chinese, shipped in the installation package.
+- IParser is language-agnostic, pre-trained models are provided for both English and Chinese, shipped in the installation package.
 The default model is PTB (English), you can switch to CTB (Chinese) via appending `--language cn`
 - Append `--help` to see the detail manual

 #### Pipeline